[FULL GUIDE] How Long To Cook Ribs In Oven

 To apply a dry rub, simply sprinkle a generous amount of the mixture onto both sides of the ribs, ensuring that the meat is evenly coated.
 If you prefer a marinade, you can place the ribs in a large zip-top bag and pour the marinade over them, making sure the meat is well covered.
 Allow the ribs to marinate in the refrigerator for at least 2 hours, or ideally overnight, to allow the flavors to penetrate the meat.

-Related: How Long To Bake Whole Chicken In Oven At 350?
+Related: [FULL GUIDE] How Long To Cook Thin Chicken Breast In Oven

 Some popular dry rub ingredients for ribs include brown sugar, paprika, garlic powder, onion powder, chili powder, cumin, salt, and pepper.
 You can customize the rub by adjusting the quantities of each ingredient to suit your taste.